HomeDing/homeding.github.io/boards/esp32/devkit.md

 title: ESP32 DevKit Boards
 description: ESP32 General purpose development boards
 layout: "page.njk"
-tags: ["Board", "WIP"]
+tags: ["Board"]
 excerpt: >
-  The ESP32 DevKit Boards that come in various formats and sizes with WROOM modules and USB adapter are supported by the HomeDing library.
+  The ESP32 DevKit Boards come in various formats and sizes with WROOM modules and USB adapter.
+  They are supported by the HomeDing library.
 ---

 As there are many variants of the ESP32 DevKit Boards, be sure to check the used module.